ix-56h/ix-56h.github.io/_posts/how-to-make-a-tokenizer/2020-06-01-how-to-make-a-tokenizer.md

 ---
-title: [EN] How to make an elegant tokenizer in C
+title: EN - How to make a elegant tokenizer in C
 date: 2020-06-01 12:45:00 +07:00
-tags: [tokenizer, lexer, parser, shell, C]
+tags: [english, tokenizer, lexer, parser, shell, C]
 description: Implementation of a tokenizer in a Shell Parser context in C.
 ---

 ## Definitions

 I the past, it was really hard for me to understand what exactly lexer/parser/tokenizer is.
 The reason for that is the complexity (i guess ?) that seems for my comrades (o/).
- During the development of the last project of the first part of my 42 courses, I was in front of (too) many definitions of what “Lexer/Parser” is.
+During the development of the last project of the first part of my 42 cursus, i was in front of (too) many definitions of what "Lexer/Parser" is.

 Anyway, it is really simple to understand what it is.
 ##### Token

 A "token" is like a simplified representation of a element in the lexical context.